For SellersIndustry Guide

 3. Inconsistent or Poor Financial Records

 Disorganized, incomplete, or inconsistent financial statements are immediate deal killers.
-Lack of accrual-based accounting, poor job costing, and an inability to clearly articulate revenue and expense recognition practices raise serious concerns about the business's health and management's competence.
-Financial irregularities or a history of restatements will severely impact buyer confidence [4].
+A lack of accrual-based accounting, poor job costing, and an inability to clearly articulate revenue and expense recognition practices raise serious concerns about the business's health and management's competence.
+Financial irregularities or a history of restatements will severely impact buyer confidence and likely terminate a deal [4].

 4. Undocumented Processes and Systems

-A lack of documented standard operating procedures (SOPs) for key business functions (e.g., sales, project management, operations, safety) indicates operational immaturity and creates integration challenges for a buyer.
-This suggests that the business's success is reliant on tribal knowledge rather than scalable systems.
+A lack of documented Standard Operating Procedures (SOPs) for key business functions (e.g., sales, project management, operations, safety) indicates operational immaturity and creates integration challenges for a buyer.
+This suggests that the business's success is reliant on tribal knowledge rather than scalable, transferable systems.

 5. Weak or Inexperienced Management Team

 Beyond owner dependence, a shallow management team with limited experience or a lack of clear succession planning is a significant deterrent.
-Buyers want confidence that the business will continue to thrive under new ownership, which requires capable leadership at all levels.
+Buyers require confidence that the business will continue to thrive under new ownership, which necessitates capable leadership at all levels.

 Undisclosed litigation, regulatory violations, environmental liabilities, or issues with licensing and permits can lead to substantial financial and reputational risks for a buyer.
 Thorough legal due diligence will uncover these issues, and their presence will either terminate the deal or result in significant price adjustments [5].
 Common HR red flags include misclassification of workers (e.g., independent contractors), wage and hour violations, and undocumented employee agreements [6].